Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 The French Drain

-To discharge backwash via french drain, you’ll need a long pipe and a ditch.
+To discharge backwash via a French drain, you’ll need a long pipe and a ditch.
 More specifically, you’ll need a French drain pipe with holes in it.
-This allows for the high salt backwash to gradually seep out into the ground.
+This allows for the backwash to seep out into the ground gradually.

-If the ditch is long, then you’ll also need to make it wide..
-This will help with water dispersion, since accumulating salt or backwash in the same spot is harmful to the environment.
+If the ditch is long, you’ll also need to make it wide.
+This will help with water dispersion since accumulating salt or backwash in the same spot is harmful to the environment.

 4. Septic Drain Field Discharge